Laminated Shingles vs. 3-Tab Shingles: What’s Best for Your Roof?

 What Are 3-Tab Shingles?

-Budget-friendly and durable, 3-tab shingles are the most widely used option.
+Budget-friendly and durable, three-tab shingle roofing are the most widely used option.
 In the manufacturing process, one long shingle is made and then cut into three tabs of equal size.
 There is uniformity here, as every shingle is the same shape and thickness.
-These asphalt shingle roofing are also lightweight and easy to install.
+These shingles are also lightweight and easy to install.

 What Are Laminated Shingles?